aau-giraf/weekplanner-api/README.md

 ```
 docker compose up
 ```
+If a file is created or removed, use `docker compose up --build` to add the new files to the hot-reload tracking the next time the container starts

 (If you are running the api on Linux and it does not seem to be working, try changing the port in docker-compose.yml to 5171:8080 instead of 5171:5171)

 ### Production Environment